OpenstackForkedProjects/openstack-tutorial/tutorial/agenda.rst

     - create a volume and attach it
     - attach a second interface to the VM
     - disable port security

+  * LAB:
-  * LAB: create a SLURM cluster with NAT
+    - create a cluster topology: 1 frontend + n backend
+    - frontend with floating IPs, backend connected only to a private, not routable network.
+    - try to enable NAT on the frontend and use it as gw for the backends

+  * intro to the api?

 Day 2
 -----